olofk/edalize/doc/edam/api.rst

 vunit_runner     String                Name of the Python file exporting a ``VUnitRunner`` class (must derive from ``edalize.vunit_hooks.VUnitHooks``) that is used to configure and execute test.
 This allows very customized test control via VUnit's Python-interfaces.
 ================ ===================== ===========

-In case a more advanced VUnit configuration or execution of the testbench is necessary, the option ``vunit_runner`` can be used to specify the filename of a Python-script which can hook into the construction, parametrization, and execution of the test runner.
-For this to work, the Python-skript must export a ``class VUnitRunner(vunit_hooks.VUnitHooks)`` which derives from (and optionally overrides) the behavior of ``vunit_hooks.VUnitHooks``.
+In case a more advanced VUnit configuration or execution of the testbench is necessary, the option ``vunit_runner`` can be used to specify the filename of a Python script which can hook into the construction, parametrization, and execution of the test runner.
+For this to work, the Python script must export a ``class VUnitRunner(vunit_hooks.VUnitHooks)`` which derives from (and optionally overrides) the behavior of ``vunit_hooks.VUnitHooks``.

 .. code-block:: python